simonians/WebScraping_python/README.md

-# Web Scraping: Houses' information
+# ProppiScraper: Houses' information
-This is a web scrapper that downloads houses' information available on the internet.
+This is a web scraping instrument that downloads houses' information available on the internet.

 ## Requirements
 1) Python 3